JetBrains/guide/site/go/tips/go-1-17-convert-slice-to-array-pointer/index.md

 ---
 date: 2021-07-06
-title: "Go 1.17: Convert slice to array pointer"
+title: Convert Slice to Array Pointer
 topics:
   - editing
   - go
 author: dlsniper
-subtitle: With Go 1.17, it is possible to covert a slice to an array pointer
+subtitle: With Go 1.17, it is possible to covert a slice to an array pointer.
 thumbnail: ./thumbnail.png
 screenshot: ./card.png
 ---